The NJ School of Conservation is in crisis.

 The Friends of NJSOC has applied for the SOC's management contract.
 We need your help to unlock the gate, keep the lights on, and maintain & protect our historic buildings, while we build the financial strength to relaunch the School and the important programs it provides the citizens of New Jersey.

 We're asking for your support to save our nation’s oldest environmental education center and continue its mission at a time when we need it most.
 Our $100,000 fundraising goal represents Phase One of our overall long-term goal of $1,000,000.
 Reaching this initial goal is critical.
 This amount is needed to ensure proper maintenance of the SOC campus for the next several months.
 Will you invest in the future of the School of Conservation?

-We are asking for your donations and help in getting the word to as many alumni and friends as possible by sharing our video and GoFundMe links:
+Donate and help get the word to as many alumni and friends as possible by sharing our video and GoFundMe links:

 Save SOC video: https://youtu.be/-LSZq_u2itY

 Your support is critical.
 The time to act is NOW.

 *Regardless of what entity is awarded management rights for the School of Conservation, all of the monies raised by the Friends will be used to support the programs, maintain the facilities and grounds of NJSOC, or otherwise further its mission.
 We will keep all our donors informed about how the money the Friends has raised is being used.

 About the School of Conservation